kevinhwang91/rnvimr/README.md

 # Please refer to the issues of ranger for more details
 pip3 install ranger-fm pynvim

-# ueberzug is not supported in macOS because it depends on X11
+# Ueberzug/Ueberzugpp is not supported in macOS because it depends on X11
 pip3 install ueberzug
 ```